Yandex Cloud

 5. Click Check connection.

-2. When the connection check succeeds, click Create connection.
+2. After a successful check, click Create connection.
 In the window that opens, enter the connection name and click Create.

 4.3.
 Create a dataset based on the connection4.3.
 Create a dataset based on the connection